storybookjs/react-native/README.md

 }
 ```

-Note that intialSelection in 5.3 takes a string which corresponds to the storyID.
+Note that initialSelection in 5.3 takes a string which corresponds to the storyID.

 # Contributing